addthis/tracboard/README.md

 ## Requirements and Setup

-*Caveat Emptor:* TracBoard is an internal-use tool and us not fully vetted for use in Trac setups that are not absolutely identical to ours.
-That said, we're happy to help you try to get things up and running if you'd like to try.
+*Caveat Emptor*.
+TracBoard is an internal-use tool that we built to better visualize our Trac data.
+It is not fully vetted for use in Trac setups that are not identical to ours.
+In other words, if your Trac is not configured in the same way that ours is, it may not work.
+That said, we're happy to help you try to get things up and running if you'd like to try, and are anxious to build out the flexibility of the setup.

-TracBoard is PHP, and runnable from within a source distribution.
+TracBoard is PHP, and is runnable directly from the source distribution.
 Edit `src/webroot/config.inc.php` with your own configuration and go from there.

 ### About Trac Workflow Requirements

-TracBoard makes several assumptions about the underlying structure of the Trac system, which may not map to your own installation and workflow.
-This is the area in which TracBoard currently lacks the most -- it is relatively inflexible when it comes to Trac workflow requirements.
+TracBoard makes several assumptions about the underlying structure of the Trac system; Actions and Fields need to be set up identically for TracBoard to function properly.
+We're working on improving the flexibility of TracBoard's Trac interface.

 The Trac configuration TracBoard assumes is, in brief:

- * development sprints correspond to _milestones_
+ * development sprints correspond to Trac _Milestones_
- * milestones are named in the form YYYYMMDD_*, with special-meaning _TBD_ and _Backlog_ milestones
+ * milestones are all named in the form YYYYMMDD_*, with special-meaning _TBD_ and _Backlog_ milestones
  * tickets are organized into _Pipelines_, implemented as custom fields, representing streams of work (teams, in our case)
  * ticket types are _story_, _defect_, _feature_, and _task_, where story tickets have special meaning
    and are assumed to have dependent tickets representing the elements of work that need to be completed for the story